pmatulis/maas-one/README.md

   the disk sub-system).
 If choosing ZFS like this, perform the steps in `zfs-pools.txt` now.

-Run a script on the KVM host:
+To create the nodes run a script on the KVM host:

     cd ~/maas-one
     ./create-nodes.sh